virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 10: 2018-02-20 Tuesday

+> 🎲 Set up the game board for the #freecodecamp [Game of Life](https://fcc-game-of-life.herokuapp.com/) challenge<br/>
+> ✈️ Lifted the state & refactored data using a multidim array with on/off passed down as a prop to each square<br/>
+> R2D10/#100daysofcode

 ## R2 Day 9: 2018-02-19 Monday

 > Began a Software Dev course on EdX and took a peek at the requirements for the next #freecodecamp challenge--Game of Life.
 (Fascinating stuff!)
 R2D9/#100DaysOfCode https://www.edx.org/micromasters/software-development